retail-ai-inc/bean/docs/README.md

 ## Logging Module

-The `logging` module provides a structured, pipeline-based logging system designed for extensibility and cloud-native environments.
+The `log` package (`github.com/retail-ai-inc/bean/v2/log`) provides a structured, pipeline-based logging system designed for extensibility and cloud-native environments.

 It follows a composable architecture: